Pokemon-Fan-Games/PokemonEssentialsGameUpdater/readme/README_19+_en.md

 #### Q. I don't want to use the PokéUpdater executable, but I still want to notify my users that a new version has been released.
 Is it possible to do this with the provided scripts?

 A. Yes!
 By setting variable `FORCE_VERSION_CHECK` to a `true` value and `FORCE_UPDATE` to a `false` value and keeping the Pastebin file up to date, the game will raise a message notifying the user that a new version is available but the updater executable will not be run.
-If this is the only feature required, then it is not mandatory to download and copy the `poke_updater.exe` file alongside your game.
+If this is the only feature required, then it is not mandatory to download and copy the `poke_updater` folder alongside your game.

 #### Q. The in-game messages are being displayed in Spanish, are there no translations available?